GGLAB-KU/gglab-ku.github.io/_pages/about.md

 description: Welcome to the GGLab.
 Team.
 Projects.

 profile:
-  name: GGLab, NLP Research Group at Koç University
+  name: GGLab, NLP Research Group at Koç University and FAU Erlangen-Nürnberg
   align: left
   image: new_group.webp
   image_circular: false # crops the image to make it circular